paulrosen/abcjs/api.md

-**NOTE: We're working on better documentation of the API.
-Here's a start, and there will be more coming soon!**

 # abcjs Basic

 The main entry point is `ABCJS.renderAbc`.
 Many users won't need to make any other call.
 That is enough to turn an arbitrary JavaScript string into an SVG image of sheet music.